~ essay on the endurance of Star Wars and the legacy of Luke Skywalker

 Eventually, everyone must heed the call of adventure, in whatever form it will take.
 We feel compelled to venture out into the wilds of the world and see what we might see in a thrilling separation from the norm.
 We are introduced to new experiences and gatekeepers to realms we are uninitiated from.
 Perhaps a mentor guides us, shows us a path we can choose to take.
 We encounter challenges, conflicts, temptations along this road, trying to initiate into this strange world.
 These kinds of hardships make the trip worthwhile; the struggle and the climb up the mountain make the view from the peak more beautiful.
 At some point, we find ourselves shrouded in a darkness unrelenting.
 We succumb to our Dark Side; we can forget who we really are.
 But within our lowest moments, we find what we are made of.
 Transformation, rebirth, self-discovery.
 We find our way back from this adventure with something new.
 And in the return, we are not the same.
 We share our experience with those around us, changes are affected.
 Perhaps the most important wisdom gathered — from conflict comes growth; compassion is amplified within suffering.

-Given the context of this hero’s journey, the monomyth, the metaphysics of the Dark Side and Luke’s internal conflicts alongside Vader’s own — compel Star Wars into the pantheon of legendary storytelling.
+The near-perfect conceptualization of this hero’s journey, the monomyth, the metaphysics of the Dark Side and Luke’s internal conflicts alongside Vader’s own — compel Star Wars into the pantheon of legendary storytelling.
 Darth Vader, the principal villain and Luke’s own father, represents the archetypal conflicted tyrant.
 Haunted by a nightmarish past we cannot understand (He’s more machine than man now), and wielding a complex pathos (Join me, and together we’ll overthrow the Emperor and rule the galaxy together!), Vader is probably the best character in Star Wars (shouts to Han Solo, runner-up).
 As far as nuance is concerned, the most arresting hero’s journeys we bear witness to are Luke’s and Anakin’s, especially in tandem.

 The Last Jedi